apache/cordova-docs/www/plugins/faq.md

 Plugin Search displays plugins in the form of cards.
 Each card contains important information about the plugin.
 Supported platforms are represented in the form of platform icons across the bottom of the card.

+## How can I identify official core plugins?

+Core plugins have a blue strip on the left side of their card.

 ## Can I still download plugins if I'm using Cordova CLI 4.3.0 or lower?

 Yes!
 You can use Cordova Plugins from the [old plugin registry](http://plugins.cordova.io/).